ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 ### Other powers

-Technical Managers also have the following powers:
+Technical Managers also have the following privileges:

- - Being in the Admin group in the OCF org on GitHub, which grants the ability to directly commit to any repository
+* Being in the Admin group in the OCF org on GitHub, which grants the ability to directly commit to any repository
+* Being a Team Maintainer of the Staff and Admin teams of the OCF org on GitHub
- - Access to the RT admin interface
+* Access to the RT admin interface
- - Admin privileges to the OCF status blog
+* Admin privileges to the OCF status blog

 Some Technical Managers, particularly the DSMs and SMs, may additionally have the following:

+* Being an Owner of the GitHub OCF org
- - Super admin status on Google Apps
+* Super admin status on Google Apps
- - Chanop status on IRC
+* Chanop status on IRC
- - Access to the firewall configuration interface
+* Access to the firewall configuration interface
- - Being a Departmental Certificate Administrator for the InCommon certificate service
+* Being a Departmental Certificate Administrator for the InCommon certificate service
- - Knowledge of the root password
+* Knowledge of the root password